coder1901/chriscummins.github.io/_posts/2015-05-29-dynamic-autotuning-algorithmic-skeletons.md

 to collect runtime data from 10 different combinations of CPUs, GPUs, and multi-GPUs setups.

-By collecting multiple runs of a fixed program/hardware/dataset combination but using different workgroup sizes, I was able to perform relative performance comparisons to see what the best workgroup size for that combination is.
-By trying a bunch of different optimisations and plotting the density of optimal values across the parameter space, I can start to get a feel for the optimisation space.
+By collecting multiple runs of each program/hardware/dataset combination using different workgroup sizes, I am able to perform relative performance comparisons to see what the best workgroup size for that combination is.
+By trying a bunch of different workloads and plotting the density of optimal parameter values across the space, I can start to get a feel for the optimisation space.

 The results are astounding.